List of awards and honours received by Margaret Thatcher

 Margaret Thatcher received numerous honours in recognition of her career in politics.
 These included a peerage, membership of the Order of the Garter, the Order of Saint John and the Order of Merit, along with numerous other British and foreign honours.
 These included the Order of King Abdulaziz from Saudi Arabia in 1990.
 She was also honoured in Kuwait in 1991.

 Life peerage

-Margaret Thatcher was given a life peerage on her standing down from the House of Commons at the 1992 United Kingdom general election.
+Margaret Thatcher was given a life peerage on her standing down from the House of Commons at the 1992 general election.
 This allowed her a seat in the House of Lords.
 She took the title Baroness Thatcher, of Kesteven in the County of Lincolnshire.
 She sat with the Conservative Party benches.

 Coat of arms

 As a member of the House of Lords with a life peerage, Thatcher was entitled to use a personal coat of arms.
 A second coat of arms was created following her appointment as Lady Companion of the Order of the Garter (LG) in 1995.
 Despite receiving her own arms, Thatcher sometimes used the Royal Arms instead of her own, contrary to protocol.